Flipper (anatomy)

 Humboldt penguin swimming.
-Penguin wings evolved into short, strong flippers causing flightlessness.
+Penguin wings evolved into short, strong flippers after acquiring flightlessness.

 This green turtle is about to break the surface for air at Kona, Hawaii.

 A flipper is a broad, flattened limb adapted for aquatic locomotion.
 It refers to the fully webbed, swimming appendages of aquatic vertebrates that are not fish.

 In animals with two flippers, such as whales, the flipper refers solely to the forelimbs.
 In animals with four flippers, such as pinnipeds and sea turtles, one may distinguish fore- and hind-flippers, or pectoral flippers and pelvic flippers.

 Animals with flippers include penguins (whose flippers are also called wings), cetaceans (e.g., dolphins and whales), pinnipeds (e.g., walruses, earless and eared seals), sirenians (e.g., manatees and dugongs), and marine reptiles such as the sea turtles and the now-extinct plesiosaurs, mosasaurs, ichthyosaurs, and metriorhynchids.

 Usage of the terms "fin" and "flipper" is sometimes inconsistent, even in the scientific literature.
 However, the hydrodynamic control surfaces of fish are always referred to as "fins" and never "flippers".
 Tetrapod limbs which have evolved into fin-like structures are usually (but not always) called "flippers" rather than fins.
 The dorsal structure on cetaceans is called the "dorsal fin" and the large cetacean tails are referred to primarily as flukes but occasionally as "caudal fins"; neither of these structures are flippers.

 Some flippers are very efficient hydrofoils, analogous to wings (airfoils), used to propel and maneuver through the water with great speed and maneuverability (see Foil).
 Swimming appendages with the digits still apparent, as in the webbed forefeet of amphibious turtles and platypus, are considered paddles rather than flippers.